-It means she was old enough and brave enough to come to America by herself with three children at a time when most Americans did not speak Spanish, and she and her kids did not speak English, and there was no ESL in school, and employers were not looking for bi-lingual speakers when my grandma learned English.
-It was 1950, she was a single mom, most women were not.
+It means she was old enough and brave enough to come to America by herself with three children at a time when most Americans did not speak Spanish, and her kids did not speak English, and there was no ESL in school, and employers were not looking for bi-lingual speakers when my grandma learned English.
+It was 1943, she was a single mom, most women were not.
 She was beautiful, quite vain really, she was divorced, she went out dancing alone, they didn’t like her.
 She worked hard, she was the bread-winner, they didn’t understand her.
 Mostly she loved life, she still does.
 She’s fearless and unapologetic in her pursuit of happiness, I absolutely adore that about her.

 What does living 100 years mean to me?
 Being not quite halfway there, I hate to admit that it sounds exhausting.
 Sometimes when I ask Mama Jenny what she thinks about turning 100, she laughs and tells me she’s happy to be sitting down, it’s a long time and she’s tired.
 I kind of get that I guess, but she says it with an optimism and gratitude I am only now striving to acquire.